ivanonchi/sentences-express-app/README.md

 (*) Please note that importing the 20,000 sentences file will exceed the free Firebase quota allocation.

+### Word ranking script

+From the project root folder (so it can read google credentials file):
+1. node scripts/word_ranking.js

 ### TODO

 - English translation with Yandex